• Project

 The Solution

-Camoin Associates was retained by the Virginia Hospital and Healthcare Association (VHHA) to enhance Virginia’s ability to respond to future surges in demand for PPE and analyze potential supply chain opportunities and competitive advantages of Virginia’s manufacturing base.
-The firm was retained to develop the 2021 Business Plan for VHHA’s for-profit corporation.
-Then, one year following the outbreak of COVID-19 in Virginia, Camoin Associates was selected to conduct the statewide After-Action Report.
+The Virginia Hospital and Healthcare Association (VHHA) first hired Camoin Associates to develop a 2021 business plan for VHHA’s for-profit corporation that would help enhance Virginia’s ability to respond to future surges in demand for PPE and analyze potential supply chain opportunities and competitive advantages of Virginia’s manufacturing base.

 The Impact